 Geometric modelling is the mathematical representation of the geometry of an object.
 Curves are used to develop these models.
 The different types of geometric modelling are as follows:

-a] Solid modelling: The alternate name for solid modelling is volume modelling.
+a) Solid modelling: Another name for solid modelling is volume modelling.
 The given object is defined in terms of its edges, nodes and surfaces.
 It gives a perfect and precise mathematical representation of the volume filled within the object.
-It is based on the rules of topology that all the surfaces of the object are sewed together accurately.
-The process of solid modelling is built on the “Half-space” concept.
+It is based on the rules of topology that all the surfaces of the object are sewn together accurately.
+The process of solid modelling is built on the “half-space” concept.
 Solid modelling is used in weight and volume calculations, code generation, robotic simulation and much more.

-b] Surface modelling: It represents the solid appearing object.
-It is a complicated method of modelling such as a car, ship or aeroplane body but not as improved as solid modelling.
+b) Surface modelling: It represents the solid appearing object.
+It is a complicated method of modelling, such as a car, ship or aeroplane body, but not as improved as solid modelling.
 The surface and solid models look similar, the former cannot be cut open the way solid models can be.
-Surface modelling is used in situations where changes are needed for one or more faces as applying changes to this type of geometry is hard.
-It allows building one face at once such that there is control on the exact shape and direction of that particular face.
+Surface modelling is used in situations where changes are needed for one or more faces, as applying changes to this type of geometry is hard.
+It allows building one face at once, such that there is control over the exact shape and direction of that particular face.
 Surfaces are mostly useful as a geometry reference in a step towards building the desired face of the model.

-c] Wireframe modelling: It is one of the oldest modelling techniques for denoting a solid model.
+c) Wireframe modelling: It is one of the oldest modelling techniques for denoting a solid model.
 It involves lines and vertices that are usually done in designing a 3D real-world object.
 It was discovered in the 1960s.
-It is also referred to as edge representation or stick figure.
-The lines present inside the wireframe are used to connect to develop polygons such as triangles, rectangles when they are fixed together.
-Wireframe modelling is used in comparing a three-dimensional model to its source, demonstrating concepts in an easy and quick way, a skeletal outline can be made without presenting the in-depth details as it is simple and is detectable to others.
+It is also referred to as an edge representation or stick figure.
+The lines present inside the wireframe are used to connect to develop polygons, such as triangles and rectangles, when they are fixed together.
+Wireframe modelling is used in comparing a three-dimensional model to its source, demonstrating concepts in an easy and quick way.
+A skeletal outline can be made without presenting the in-depth details, as it is simple and is detectable to others.

 Different examples where a combination is used in geometric modelling are as follows: